 Quick Info.
 Toggles between turning on or off Quick Info rollovers for nodes and edges.

-When you select any set of nodes, you see additional icons:
+When you select any set of nodes, you see additional icons that operate on selected data:

 Trace Neighbor.
 Displays a slider above the toolbar to display nodes connected through the number of steps you choose.